NoodlesFi/docs/api/ohlcv-pair.md

 # OHLCV-Pair API

 ## Overview
-The OHLC-Pair API provides OHLCV (Open, High, Low, Close, Volume) data for a given pair of tokens over a specified time range and bucket size.
+The OHLC-Pair API provides OHLCV (Open, High, Low, Close, Volume) data for a given pair of coins over a specified time range and bucket size.

 ## Endpoint
 ```